narmaku/rubric-kit/README.md

 ## Usage

-Rubric Kit provides three main commands:
+Rubric Kit provides five main commands:
-- `generate`: Create a new rubric from a Q&A pair
+- `generate`: Create a new rubric from a Q&A pair or chat session
-- `evaluate`: Evaluate a chat session against a rubric
+- `evaluate`: Evaluate a chat session against a rubric (outputs self-contained YAML)
 - `refine`: Improve an existing rubric
+- `export`: Convert evaluation YAML to PDF, CSV, or JSON format
+- `rerun`: Re-evaluate using settings from a previous self-contained output

 ### Generate a Rubric